 Participation in this program will require full attention and attendance.
 Students will be required to commit to the entire duration of the program and stay in the housing provided.
-The Program begins at 3pm on Sunday June 2 and concludes at 1pm on Friday, June 7th.
+The Program begins at 3pm on Sunday and concludes at 1pm on Friday the week of the course.

 - Students will be required to plan and execute an educational project upon returning to their medical school with the support from a faculty mentor at their home institution, LEAPS Core Faculty and a $200.00 mini-grant from The Consortium.

 - Involvement with this leadership program necessitates a commitment to continued communication with Core faculty including participation in research surveys and online exchange of project progress and professional development